Women in law: Treatment

-In a 2008 survey, by the National Association of Women Lawyers (NAWL), the report found that women of color view their workplace as racially/ethnically stereotypical and exclusionary as a result.
-Women of color also felt that law firms were not taking enough action to increase diversity and when actions were taken they were not executed effectively.
-The America Bar Association Commission on Women in the Profession released a report which was a culmination of a study meant to address the decline of women of color in the legal profession.
+A 2008 survey by the National Association of Women Lawyers (NAWL) found that women of color view their workplace as racially/ethnically stereotypical and exclusionary as a result.
+Women of color also felt that law firms were not taking enough action to increase diversity, and that when actions were taken, they were not executed effectively.
+The ABA Commission on Women in the Profession released a report which was a culmination of a study meant to address the decline of women of color in the legal profession.
 In the study, women of color were given the opportunity to express concern over the negative effects they faced in the workplace and how those effects carried into their personal life.
 Women of color reported feelings of exclusion, isolation, and as though they were receiving more unwanted critical attention than their counterparts.

-The American Bar Association Commission on Women in the Profession when looking at reports on the treatment of women of color in the legal profession were disappointed with the patterns they noticed which led the American Bar Association Commission on Women in the Profession to undertake their own research in 2003, the Women of Color Research Initiative.
+The ABA Commission on Women in the Profession when looking at reports on the treatment of women of color in the legal profession were disappointed with the patterns they noticed which led the ABA Commission on Women in the Profession to undertake their own research in 2003, the Women of Color Research Initiative.
 In both law firms and corporate legal departments the findings were that women of color "receive less compensation than men and white women; are denied equal access to significant assignments, mentoring and sponsorship opportunities; receive fewer promotions; and have the highest rate of attrition."
 There is a ripple effect within the treatment of women of color.
 Women of color are put at a disadvantage early on making "the ultimate result that women of color miss opportunities to get better work assignments, more client contact, and more billable hours."
 Women of color's treatment within the legal profession and their feelings about this treatment have affected the retention of women of color in the legal profession.
 Women of color leave law firms at a high rate, "nearly 75 percent leave by their fifth year, and nearly 86 percent leave before their seventh year."